er5995/music-rec/README.md

 The model is the source of truth.
 The five recommendations are always shown, regardless of whether Spotify enrichment succeeds.
 Spotify is treated as an optional enhancement layer, not a dependency.

 The core pattern I wanted to validate was simple: the model handles interpretation, not retrieval.
 Spotify handles fulfillment.
-That separation keeps the model scoped to the part it is best at — turning ambiguous human input into structured intent — while a deterministic API handles the rest.
+That separation keeps the model scoped to the part it is best at: turning ambiguous human input into structured intent, while a deterministic API handles the rest.

 ## A note on Spotify previews